namehash/namekit/packages/nameguard-react/README.md

 ## Usage

-These components are shared between the website and NameKit.
+These components can be used to interface with NameGuard with React.

 ### Search